frrmack/CallofCthulhu/README.md

 ### Demo ###

-To watch the interactive demo of two AI players playing with a random deck, clone the repo and run the demo script.
+To watch the interactive demo of two AI players playing with a random deck each, clone the repo and run the demo script.

 ```
 git clone git@github.com:frrmack/CallofCthulhu.git